TonyCollett/lrcput/readme.md

 ## Usage

-1. Place your audio files (FLAC or MP3) and their corresponding LRC files in the same directory.
+1. Place your audio files (FLAC or M4A or MP3) and their corresponding LRC files in the same directory.

 2. Open a terminal or command prompt.